stun4j/stun4j-guid/README_en_US.md

 This will produce the stun4j-guid-VERSION.jar file under the target directory.

 ## How to use
-### Method 1：Direct use (for applications with a small number of nodes that wish or are capable of maintaining \"process identity uniqueness\" by themselves)：
+### Method 1：Direct use (for applications with a small number of nodes that wish or are capable of maintaining "process identity uniqueness" by themselves)：

 ```java
 //Step 1.Initialization (only once,usually when the application starts)